jlouie10/unit-4-game/README.md

 The Avengers are on a mission to locate the Infinity Gauntler!
 Choose a hero and survive against other heroes and villains to be the one who ends up with it.

 This game is abstracted into a state machine of 3 states (character selection, play match, game over).
-- The game starts in the character selection state
+* Character selection
+    * Initial state
-    - Players choose their character and opponent
+    * Players choose their character and opponent
-    - After an opponent is selected, the game transitions to the play match state
+    * After an opponent is selected, the game transitions to the play match state
-- Play match state
+* Play match
-    - Players attack their opponent
+    * Players attack their opponent
-    - Opponents counter attack the player
+    * Opponents counter attack the player
-    - Players gain experience, which contributes to their attack power
+    * Players gain experience, which contributes to their attack power
-    - If the player's health reaches 0, the game is over and the game transitions to the game over state
+    * If the player's health reaches 0, the game is over and the game transitions to the game over state
-    - If the opponent's health reaches 0, the game returns to the character selection state to choose a new opponent
+    * If the opponent's health reaches 0, the game returns to the character selection state to choose a new opponent
-    - If the player defeats all other characters, the game transitions to the game over state
+    * If the player defeats all other characters, the game transitions to the game over state
-- Game over state
+* Game over
-    - Players will access the credits if they defeat all other characters
+    * Players will access the credits if they defeat all other characters
-    - Players will access the game over screen if they are defeated
+    * Players will access the game over screen if they are defeated

 Separate screen for each stage of the game:
-- Character Select
+* Character Select
-- Arena
+* Arena

 # Screenshots